Rough index theory on spaces of polynomial growth and contractibility: Introduction

 $\Cpol(M)$ is a certain dense and smooth subalgebra of $C_u^\ast(M)$, i.e., the $K$-theories of these two algebras coincide.
 Section \ref{sec:dense_smooth_subalgebras} is dedicated to the definition of $\Cpol(M)$ and to the proof that it is closed under holomorphic functional calculus.

-The map $K_\ast^u(M) \to H_\ast^\infty(M)$ is the uniform homological Chern character from uniform $K$-homology into $L^\infty$-simplicial homology of $M$ with complex coefficients, which the author defined in \cite[Section 5]{engel_indices_UPDO}, the map $H_\ast^\infty(M) \to \Huf_\ast(M)$ is the natural map of $L^\infty$-homology into uniformly finite homology of Block and Weinberger, and $\Hufpol_\ast(M)$ will be defined in Section \ref{sec:defn_ufpol_hom} by completing the chain complex of uniformly finite chains in a certain \Frechet topology.
+The map $K_\ast^u(M) \to H_\ast^\infty(M)$ is the uniform homological Chern character from uniform $K$-homology into $L^\infty$-simplicial homology of $M$ with complex coefficients\footnote{We triangulate $M$ as a simplicial complex of bounded geometry, which is possible since $M$ has bounded geometry; see \cite[Theorem 2.1]{attie}.} which the author defined \cite{engel_indices_UPDO}, the map $H_\ast^\infty(M) \to \Huf_\ast(Y)$ is the natural map of $L^\infty$-homology into uniformly finite homology of Block and Weinberger, where $Y \subset M$ is a discretization of $M$, and $\Hufpol_\ast(Y)$ will be defined in Section \ref{sec:defn_ufpol_hom} by completing the chain complex of uniformly finite chains in a certain \Frechet topology.